-Where required it is recommended that the standard University contract be used.
-Staff, students or titleholders intending to extend an existing contract outside of the original contract terms with a supplier for the purchase of goods or services in excess of \$200,000 should engage with Strategic Procurement who can provide advice.
-Detailed guidance on how to negotiate and manage contracts or agreements is contained in the Contract Management Handbook.
+Anyone intending to enter into a contract or extend an existing contract with a supplier for the purchase of goods or services in excess of \$20,000 should engage with Strategic Procurement who can provide advice.
+It is recommended that the standard University contract templates be used.
+Detailed guidance on how to negotiate and manage contracts or agreements is contained in the Contract Management Handbook or refer to the Legal & Risk website.